 How to write research news using AI

 The instructions provided below are designed to assist editors in crafting news articles about complex research in a manner that is compatible with the format of ki.se, while ensuring the process does not consume an excessive amount of time.
-Well-written news articles will not only facilitate comprehension among website visitors but also enhance the image of Karolinska Institutet as a leading medical university.

 Before you start

 View Copilot as an aid in your work, rather than a means to produce a complete news article.
-Modify the text yourself, or direct Copilot to make changes if the outcome is unsatisfactory.

 Any suggestions?

 Is there anything that does not work or is unclear in the instructions?
 Please contact the research news editors at pressinfo@ki.se.
-We are still investigating how we can best work with AI to support our news production.

 What you need to write news with AI

-How to write a prompt?
+How to write a good prompt

 Ready-made prompts for the news format

 Below are some examples of prompts for the news format.
-To find prompts in Swedish, please change language version of this page
+To find prompts in Swedish, please change language version of this page.

 It is of course possible to change the length of the news article, remove the instruction to quote a researcher or give the AI generator other examples of news articles or headlines.
 Don't forget to include the summary, news submission form, or PDF of the scientific article together with the prompt and to start a new topic for each new article you write.

 If you want to write a news article with questions and answers, you can use Copilot to create a good introduction and headline.
 You can find the prompt below.
 Use Q&A 1-4 of the news submission form or questionnaire as the body of your news article.
-Add quotation signs (“) around each answer.
-The answer to the first question ends with /…/", says [researcher's name, title, and department].

 Prompt for standard news article with headline, lead, and quote